Galien week of innovation

 Ray Dehaies

-Senior Vice President Global Research, Amgen
+Senior Vice President Global Research Emeritus, Amgen

 Pushkal Garg

-Chief Medical Officer and Executive Vice President, Development & Medical Affairs, Alnylam Pharmaceuticals
+Chief Medical Officer and Executive Vice President, Development & Medical Affairs, Alnylam

 Jane Grogan